 New school.
 New friends.
 New workload.
 As a caregiver, it can be both exciting and nerve-wracking to see your teen take on the epic highs and lows of high school.
 The teenage years might come with a whole new set of challenges to face, but for those with cystic fibrosis (CF), the first day of high school will symbolize their next step on the road to independence.
 Time flies, doesn't it?

 Create a routine together

-To help your child manage their time, help them create a routine and give them tools (like a planner) to build one themselves.
-A big step in gaining independence is learning to care for themselves, so make sure your child continues to prioritize their health and treatments.
+To help your teen manage their time, work with them to create a routine and give them tools (like a planner or a shared digital calendar) to build one themselves.
+A big step in gaining independence is learning to care for themselves, so make sure your teen continues to prioritize their health and treatments.

 Talk about CF

-Set your child up for a successful school year by discussing cystic fibrosis (CF) with those who will be involved in their life, such as:
+Set your teen up for a successful school year by discussing CF with those who will be involved in their life, such as: